rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 manipulating you?
 How do you trust *anything* from their mouth, or anything that anyone tells you at any point in the security clearance process?

+This is but a single moment from my polygraph experience.
+I sat for a total of five exams, which totals around twenty hours of interrogation.
+Each of my five interrogators proved that every hour, every minute, and every second is an opportunity for trickery and intimidation.
+You will be uncomfortable, you will be tired, and you will probably have strong emotions at some point during the process.
+The interrogator does not care.
+They know that you feel the pressure, and wouldn't you feel better if you just told them what was on your mind?

-The polygraph interrogation is a *charade* designed around trickery and intimidation.
+The polygraph is a *charade*.
 It is based on pseudo-science, bluffing, and deception.
 It does not detect lies; it elicits confessions.
 It seems that the only people that would pass are those *too stupid* to recognize that they are being toyed with, or those skilled enough to play the game convincingly.
 I suspect that it keeps more smart, talented folk *out* than good, honest folk *in*.

 It is *unconscionable* to routinely place anyone in such a catch-22.
 Therefore I have adopted a policy that I encourage everyone to follow, no matter your